Flow Arte is the creative studio of Luisa Fernanda Nino.

 For more precise realistic watercolor, such as glazing and layering, I don’t need expensive paper, the canson XL series will work perfectly well.

-I pay for the basic Photoshop CC and Creative Cloud Package.
+I pay for Photoshop CC, Creative Cloud Package.

 I have an Epson Perfection V370.